 With these security controls enforced, although an IT worker may have access to a standard user account and several admin accounts, they should be restricted to using the standard account for all routine computing, and only have access to various admin accounts to accomplish authorized tasks that can only be performed with the elevated privileges of those accounts.

 5. Segment systems and networks to broadly separate users and processes based on different levels of trust, needs, and privilege sets.
 Systems and networks requiring higher trust levels should implement more robust security controls.
 The more segmentation of networks and systems, the easier it is to contain any potential breach from spreading beyond its own segment.
+Also implement microsegmentation, a key zero trust strategy, to isolate resources by creating zones.
+Microsegmentation further restricts line-of-sight visibility and access to applications, protecting against lateral movement.

 6. Enforce password security best practices: